 Crappie - Crappie are being caught in lower blue basin in 8 to14 ” of water on minnows rigs, jigs, colors are changing day to day.
 Make sure you fish slow I mean real slow.
 Their also being caught around trees in 2 to 4 feet of water on jig tips with wax worms.
+The crappie are still slow but these cooler nights should help.

-Bluegill - Blue gill are still slow.
+Bluegill - Blue gill are biting in July & August.

 Stripes - catching a few while crappie fishing